aptech/docs/docs/impute.rst

         .. list-table::
             :widths: auto

+            * - "bfill"
+              - Replace missing values with the next valid observation.
+            * - "ffill"
+              - Replace missing values with the most recent previous valid observation.
             * - "mean"
               - Replace missing values with the mean of the column (default).
             * - "median"